olneyhymn/tim.ulsterworldly.com/content/posts/mortification-of-spin.md

 +++
-title = 'Walking Alongside People in the Church' date = 2023-10-25 draft = false
+title = 'Mortification of Spin on the Diaconate' date = 2023-10-25 draft = false
 +++